Curriculum & Assessment (KS5)

 Other activities within the Study Programme

-Students also take part in a wide variety of other non-qualification activity including a personalised Leadership Programme which includes developing study skills and careers advice and guidance, the Ambassador Programme which involves numerous leadership opportunities including peer mentoring, debating and the Duke of Edinburgh Award Scheme and all students take part in charity work at various times of the academic year and raise money for a chosen charity.
+Students also take part in a wide variety of other non-qualification opportunities including mentoring, debating, the Duke of Edinburgh Award Scheme, the Young Enterprise Award, the ERASMUS programme and also the Sixth Form Prefect team and Senior Student Team.
+In addition to this, all students take part in charity work at various times of the academic year and raise money for a chosen charity.